dilawar/ncbs/handbook/student_handbook.markdown

-**Verifications and certificates**: If you need a bonafide certificate or residential proof certificate while applying for a passport, visa, bank account, etc., please contact NCBS: Mr. Ashok Rao (ashok@ncbs.res.in) or INSTEM : headadm@instem.res.in.
+**Verifications and certificates**: If you need a bonafide certificate or residential proof certificate while applying for a passport, visa, bank account, etc., please contact NCBS Mr. Ashok Rao (ashok@ncbs.res.in) or INSTEM : headadm@instem.res.in.

 # Hostel Guidelines